 Now click on the left button near the top, that says “Install”

 Fill out all the blank fields with your information.
 You can leave the protocol as “http://”, choose your domain from the drop down, you can leave the directory blank.
 Write your Site Name, your Site Description is like your tag line.
 For example – a travel and lifestyle blog.
 Choose a username and password and the email you used to sign up with.
 Choose you site language and a theme.
 You can choose a theme here, or you can upload one later.
-I like themes from Restored 316.
-That’s what I currently use on my blog.
+I use the Genesis Framework and then like themes from Restored 316.
+That's what I currently use on my blog.

 Once you've add all your info, click “Install”.